 The humble slow cooker can turn out some pretty mean food if you know a few tricks.
-Not to mention it's convenient, relatively inexpensive and very easy to use.
+Not to mention, it's convenient, relatively inexpensive and very easy to use.
 (Dinner practically cooks itself!)

 Take EatingWell's recipe for Slow-Cooker Beef Stew, for example.
-In culinary school I would have been meticulously trimming an expensive cut of meat, tournéing vegetables and bathing them
+In culinary school I would have been meticulously trimming an expensive cut of meat, tournéing vegetables and bathing them all in veal stock.

-But in this version, I'm simply searing bottom round, chopping my veggies and stewing it all together in beer in my slow cooker.
+But in this version, I'm simply searing chuck and my veggies, then throwing it all together with wine and broth in my slow cooker.
 The results are just as delicious.

-Here are some tricks to getting restaurant-worthy results with your slow cooker:
+Here are some tricks to getting restaurant-worthy results with your slow cooker.

 Tip 1.
 Maximize Flavor On Your Stove First

 Dumping ingredients into your slow cooker and walking away may be convenient, but it's usually not the best way to get the most flavor out of your food.
-You need the caramelized bits you get from searing your meat and vegetables on the stovetop
+You need the caramelized bits you get from searing your meat and vegetables on the stovetop first.

 Since you don't need to worry about cooking things through (they'll finish in your slow cooker) the process doesn't take long.
 Just heat up a small amount of oil and give your meat and vegetables a sear before adding them to the slow cooker.
 Then "deglaze" the pan with liquid to get all the brown, caramelized bits from the sauté pan and pour the flavorful liquid into the slow cooker.

 Tip 2.
 Pick the Right Meat